xlaurahu/CorrDiffSCIL/README.md

 ---
 ## Required Installations in JupyterHub

-You should have `conda` in your Jupyter terminal and make sure `python3 --version` > 3.10
+Install `earth2studio` in your kernel
 ```
 pip install earth2studio
 ```

-Activate earth2studio kernel 'conda activate earth2studio'.

 Verify installation in your Python3 kernel

 ```
 import earth2studio
 print(earth2studio.__version__)
 ```

+Make sure your python version is >3.10.

 Install submodules NVIDIA Earth-2 Correction Diffusion in NIM to ensure that data loads safely: